dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 By the way, DEP enrollment doesn't work with the [device enrollment manager](device-enrollment-manager-enroll.md).

 ## DEP and the Company Portal
-DEP enrollments are not compatible with the app store version of the Company Portal app.
-If you want users to have access to the Company Portal app on a DEP device, you must push the app to the device by using the **Install Company Portal with VPP** option in the DEP profile.
+DEP enrollments aren't compatible with the app store version of the Company Portal app.
+You can give users access to the Company Portal app on a DEP device.
+To give them access, push the app to the device using **Install Company Portal with VPP** in the DEP profile.
 For more information, see [Automatically enroll iOS devices with Apple's Device Enrollment Program](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

  You can install the Company Portal app on devices that have already been enrolled with DEP.
 To do so, you must deploy the Company Portal app through Intune with an [Application Configuration policy](app-configuration-policies-use-ios.md) applied.